-Made with a seasoned beef mixture and topped with homemade cornbread, this Tamale Pie delivers all the flavors of tamales minus the work!
+Made with a seasoned beef mixture and topped with homemade cornbread, this super easy recipe for Tamale Casserole delivers all the flavors of tamales minus the work!

 I adore authentic tamales.
 But I do NOT have the patience or time to make tamales on a busy weeknight.